 The Joyce Lake DSO Project is located in the western part of the Labrador Trough iron range, about 1,200 kilometres northeast of Montréal and 20 kilometres northeast of the town of Schefferville.
 There are no roads connecting Schefferville to western Labrador or elsewhere in Québec.
 Access is by rail from Sept-Îles or by air from several cities.

-The Joyce Lake project is located on a peninsula in Attikamagen Lake directly across Iron Arm Inlet from the Joint Venture Iron Arm exploration camp which is accessible by dirt road from Schefferville.
+The Joyce Lake project is located on a peninsula in Attikamagen Lake directly across Iron Arm Inlet from the exploration camp which is accessible by gravel road from Schefferville.
 The Joyce Lake project is only accessible by boat or float plane in summer or over the ice from Iron Arm camp in winter.

 The modern airport at Schefferville has a 2,000-metre paved runway and navigational aids for passenger jet aircraft.
 Air service is available three times per week from Wabush, Labrador, with less frequent service to Montréal and Québec City, via Sept-Îles.